zukunft/zukunft.com/README.md

 - dtx (DiSPlay TeXt)       - functions for the text interface implementation mainly for debugging
 - btn (BuTtoN)             - button
 - tbl (TaBLe)              - HTML code for a table
+- lan (LANguage)           - the language used for the frontend
+- for (FORm)               - the language form of a word e.g. plural

 to be deprecated:
 - glst (Get LiST)          - is used to name the private internal functions that can also create the user list